 Used, very good condition, soft cover.

-The book is in excellent condition with only very light shelfwear and very slight bumping to the top of the spine.
-The binding is sound and the spine is in very good condition, the corners are good and all the pages are clean and unmarked.
+The book is in very good condition, the soft cover has only very light scuffing and light bumping to the corners and top edge.
+The binding is sound and the pages are all clean and unmarked.